Arugula vs Spinach - Health impact and Nutrition Comparison

 The nitrate content can be found in different amounts depending on the seasonal period.
 Studies have shown the nitrate content of leafy green vegetables to be higher in autumn (3),

-One study has shown spinach consumption to lower the glycemic response of a meal, while another found that spinach only improves insulin sensitivity but has no effect on blood glucose levels (5, 6).
+One study has shown spinach consumption to lower the glycemic response of a meal.
+At the same time, another study found that spinach only improves insulin sensitivity but has no effect on blood glucose levels (5, 6).